Co-occurring PTSD Treatment

 • Twelve-Step Facilitation Therapy

-• Holistic treatments (examples include acupuncture and therapeutic massage)
+• Holistic therapy & treatments (examples include acupuncture)

 • Medication-assisted treatment (MAT)